sparkfunX/Satellite_Transceiver_Function_Board__Swarm_M138/docs/software_overview.md

 #### Install Board Definition
-Which board definition you needs depends on which MicroMod Processor Board you are using:
+Which board definition you need depends on which MicroMod Processor Board you are using:

 <table style="border-style:none">
     <tr>